ignasc/ignasc/README.md

 I am also hosting my own [portfolio](https://www.ignasc.lt/) on a server that is running on raspberry pi at home.
 Although my most recent details and projects are here on github and I will be looking to rebuild my website at some point in the future and potentially containerize everything to be able to use server for more than just a single website.
 Having linux operating system on my main desktop machine as a daily driver, made me comfortable using command line to do the very basic things like navigating around, working with files and folders, keeping system up to date and similar daily tasks.
 And I am also starting to dip my toes into more intermediate and advanced terminal commands too.

+Fun fact: accidentally breaking linux and then troubleshotting the issue makes me learn a ton of new stuff about operating system!

 # Projects

-Current projects that I think are worthy to share.
+Current projects that I think are worthy to share while I am learning.
 Some are quite old, the ones that I did with just basic knowledge, while others are more recent that include better coding practices and more advanced features like classes, modules and better version management using git.

 ### Latest project

+* Card memorization game (React): [live preview](https://ignasc.github.io/odinProject-memoryGame/), [source code](https://github.com/ignasc/odinProject-memoryGame)

+### Previous projects

 * Todo App (HTML/JS): [live preview](https://ignasc.github.io/todo-app/), [source code](https://github.com/ignasc/todo-app)

-### Previous projects

 * Solutions to Project Euler coding problems (JS): [source code](https://github.com/ignasc/coding_challenges_projecteuler)
 * Diceware password generator (basic HTML/JS): [live preview](https://ignasc.github.io/diceware-password-generator/), [source code](https://github.com/ignasc/diceware-password-generator)
 * Simple book library (HTML/JS): [live preview](https://ignasc.github.io/projectodin-bookLibrary/), [source code](https://github.com/ignasc/projectodin-bookLibrary)